croaky/blog/articles/mystery-guests-in-tests.md

 we should rename the fixtures in order to reveal the intention:
 `users(:developer)` and `users(:designer)`.

-Since the community has moved to factories, this testing behavior by Rails developers has been less common.
 What we call "creating objects with factories", others call creating [Fresh Fixtures] built using [Inline Setup].